Ivanpah Solar Power Facility: Fossil fuel consumption

 The plant burns natural gas each morning to commence operation.
 The Wall Street Journal reported, "Instead of ramping up the plant each day before sunrise by burning one hour's worth of natural gas to generate steam, Ivanpah needs more than four times that much."
-On August 27, 2014, the State of California approved Ivanpah to increase its annual natural gas consumption from 328000000 cuft of natural gas, as previously approved, to 525000000 cuft.
+On August 27, 2014, the State of California approved Ivanpah to increase its annual natural gas consumption from 328000000 ft3 of natural gas, as previously approved, to 525000000 ft3.
 In 2014, the plant burned 868e9 BTU of natural gas emitting 46,084 metric tons of carbon dioxide, which is nearly twice the pollution threshold at which power plants and factories in California are required to participate in the state's cap and trade program to reduce carbon emissions.
 If that fuel had been used in a Combined Cycle Gas Turbine (CCGT) plant, it would have generated about 124 GWh of electrical energy.
 The facility used that gas plus solar energy to produce 419 GWh of electrical energy (more than three times that of the referenced CCGT plant), all the while operating at well below its expected output.
 In 2015, the facility showed higher production numbers, with Q1 increases of 170% over the same time period in 2014.

 The facility uses three Rentech Type-D water tube boilers and three night time preservation boilers.
 The California Energy Resources Conservation and Development Commission approved for each a stack "130 ft high and 60 inch in diameter" and consumption of 242500 ft3/h of fuel.